jumraiya/repower-dmv/README.md

 # ElectrifyDC

-This is the Civic Tech DC repo for the Electrify DC website project.
+This is the forked Civic Tech DC repo for the Electrify DC website project.

 ## Tools we use